Rare South African-built 1982 Ford Cortina 1-tonne bakkie sells for R190,000 in Scotland

 Additional enhancements included fresh paint for the wheels, chunkier tires, removal of the unused mechanical fuel pump and a cool pair of spotlights, giving the classic Ford a modern yet timeless appeal.

-Kobus Engelbrecht, pre-owned vehicle sales manager at CMH Kempster Ford Umhlanga said that although the dealership does not have any classic cars currently for sale, “vehicles such as this 40-year-old, Cortina 1-tonne bakkie are a rare find, especially if they’re in mint-condition with original factory parts.
+Kobus Engelbrecht, pre-owned vehicle sales manager at CMH Kempster Ford Umhlanga said that although the dealership did not have any classic cars currently for sale, “vehicles such as this 40-year-old, Cortina 1-ton bakkie are a rare find, especially if they’re in mint-condition with original factory parts.
 Something like this would certainly justify the asking price.”

 According to Ford South Africa, the Ford Cortina bakkie, notably the Big Six model, gained popularity in the 1970s and was a South African design exported to the UK.
 Taking advantage of tax concessions, the pick-up versions were affordable, offering similar performance to top-tier sedans.

-The design team in Port Elizabeth (Gqeberha) worked on a Pick Up version of the MKIII Cortina, introducing the first 1600 version in 1971.
+The design team in Port Elizabeth worked on a pick-up version of the MKIII Cortina, introducing the first 1600 version in 1971.
 In 1974, the powerful 2.5-litre Big Six arrived, known for its speed and distinctive features.

 In 1977, the MKIV Cortina led to the introduction of a second-gen Cortina bakkie, emphasising its strength as a load carrier.
-It featured reinforced chassis, larger load bays, and 1,000kg payload capacity, earning its reputation as a genuine one-tonner.
+It featured reinforced chassis, larger load bays, and 1 000kg payload capacity, earning its reputation as a genuine one-toner.

 The 3.0-litre V6 replaced the 2.5-litre V6, contributing to its commercial success.
 The Leisure version with two-tone paint and enhanced features was introduced in 1979.
 The Cortina sedan was phased out in 1983, but the pick-up continued until 1986 when it was succeeded by the Courier.